sbroussi/spring-boot-classloader/README.md

 # spring-boot-classloader
-Demo project for Spring Boot 2.1 with dynamic/custom classloaders.
+Demo project for Spring Boot 2.1 with dynamic classloader provided by 'spring-boot-devtools'.

 # Compile and run
 ## With MAVEN